 1. A Solid Economy

-Leeds is the key contributor to UK GDP out of the Northern Powerhouse cities.
 The Northern Powerhouse Initiative is the UK Government’s strategy to improve economic prospects in Northern cities and also includes Liverpool, Newcastle, Hull, Sheffield and Manchester.

 With an ambition for the North of England to be a dynamic counterweight to London and the South-East economy, Leeds is set to thrive in the decades ahead as further regeneration work and investment projects get underway, attracting more businesses to the area.

 Over the last decade, large-scale regeneration work has transformed Leeds.
 Development projects have acted as a catalyst for economic growth, helping property investment in Leeds gain ground amongst buy-to-let investors.

 South Bank Regeneration:

 This £500 million project is set to create thousands of jobs.
 As well as offer housing options, commercial space and enhance transportation and leisure facilities.

 Transpennine Route Upgrade:

 The Transpennine Route Upgrade is set to leave a lasting and profound impact on the North.
 Spanning a distance of 76 miles, this route connects York to Manchester, with key stops at Leeds and Huddersfield among its 23 stations.